Event Marketing Part VI Event Week

 This is the sixth in a multi-part series on using events as an avenue for marketing your brand, product, or industry.
 For part one in the series, start here.

 The week has arrived.
-By this time next week, you’ll be sitting in a lounge chair recounting the connections made, keynotes given, and swag distributed.
+By this time next week, you’ll be sitting in a lounge chair recounting the connections made, keynotes were given, and swag distributed.
 But first, you still have work to do.
-While much of the event is out of your control at this point, there is still plenty of opportunity to stir up last-minute buzz, clarify conversations with event staff, and double check your schedules.
+While much of the event is out of your control at this point, there is still plenty of opportunities to stir up last-minute buzz, clarify conversations with event staff, and double-check your schedules.
 Here’s what to do when Event Week arrives.

 Packing the House in the Final Days

 Unless you have an absolute maximum occupancy from your venue, there’s always room for one more participant.
 And that means there’s still time to get the word out.
 Even though your first attendees may have signed up months—or even a year—ago, some with a genuine interest in your event may only commit as the days draw nearer.
 Consider this: the most inspiring conversation, most interesting cocktail party guest, and most enthusiastic word-of-mouth advertiser for next year’s event may not be on the guest list yet.
 And they may not have even heard of it.
 Time to change that.